sgaudart/go2host/README.md

 * manage fields (first line) in conf file => (id),hostname,(desc),(ipaddress),(login,password)
 * if we type the hostname (not the id) => detect the right host in the list
+* manage the case : unknown id asked by the user

 ## Utilization